 Christ did not need to be baptized by John because He was sinless, but since He assumed the state of humanity.
 That is, into a world marked by sin and death.
 He baptized the redemption of mankind.
-He was showing everyone that They need purification and change.
+He was showing everyone that They needed purification and change.
 This change or renewal means that the sinful and disobedient older man must die so the new man can be born.
 And live forever in obedience and love in communion with the Father, Son, and Holy Spirit.

 Read also: Adult Baptism | Baptism Requirements